-The Early Childhood Program maintains a small teacher-to-student ratio to make learning a more personal experience.
-Fisher Island and South Florida weather provide a unique opportunity for outdoor explorations to observe nature, weather, seasons and the elements, extending the classroom experience outdoors.
-On-island golf cart trips (with safety belts!) present a multi-sensory experience in which all five senses become a part of the children’s learning.
-A few examples of local trips include visits to a market, where students use math skills to purchase fresh fruit; a marina, where children count the manatees; and the aviary, where students observe and feed exotic birds.
+The Primary School (Early Learning – Kindergarten) is an academically rigorous learning experience for FIDS’s youngest students.
+Literacy and numeracy instruction are key areas of focus, which equip FIDS students with the skills necessary for early reading and problem-solving.
+FIDS maintains a small student-to-teacher ratio and differentiates instruction , which gives students an academic advantage that endures throughout their school career.
+Fisher Island and South Florida weather provide a unique opportunity for outdoor explorations to observe nature, weather, seasons and the elements—thereby extending the classroom experience.
+On-island golf-cart trips (with safety belts!) facilitate multi-sensory experiences in which all five senses become a part of the children’s learning.
+A few examples of local trips include: visits to a market, where students use math skills to purchase fresh fruit; a marina, where children observe and count the manatees; and the aviary, where students observe and feed exotic birds.

-As older students navigate through social studies themes, FIDS encourages questioning and debate, expanded research, and investigation to support the questioning process.
+In Lower School (Grades 1 – 5) students navigate through academically rigorous, thematic units of study.
+FIDS encourages questioning and debate, expanded research, and investigation to support and develop the lifelong skill of critical thinking.
 As students rise through the grades, reading and language arts are increasingly emphasized, encouraging students to express their ideas and understanding of what they have learned and their perception of the world and their needs for the future.
 Students take part in the writing process throughout the school day, with emphasis focused on grammar development, mechanics, handwriting, and expression.
 The mathematics program emphasizes practical applications, a grounded understanding of mathematics vocabulary, and the reinforcement of already acquired skills.
-The School strives to promote a genuine interest in history and social studies in students, and teachers allow free investigation into ideas and topics.
-In addition, with a commitment to early foreign language instruction in Spanish and Mandarin Chinese, the Social Studies curriculum is complemented with essential knowledge of Latin American and Asian culture and traditions.
-The STEM curriculum is introduced and experienced through discovery, hands-on projects and activities, group investigations, and independent research.
-In addition to our own fully-equipped, STEM lab, Fisher Island serves as an excellent “science lab” in which to study the ocean, flora, fauna, and various biomes.
+The school strives to promote a genuine interest in history and social studies, and teachers encourage free investigation into ideas and topics.
+In addition, with a commitment to early world-language instruction, the social studies curriculum is complemented with essential knowledge of various cultures and traditions.
+The STEM curriculum is introduced and experienced through discovery, project-based learning, group investigations, and independent research.
+In addition to our own fully equipped STEM lab, Fisher Island serves as an excellent “science lab” in which to investigate the ocean, flora, fauna, and various biomes.
 Plus, the Fisher Island Observatory is ideal for studying the night sky.